 Improving Technology Adoption

 Credit Unions are not known for their technology prowess as compared to the traditional large banks or new age digital banks.
+However, it's crucial to consider a comprehensive Digital Transformation Strategy to catch up and stay competitive, Explore the 8 Key Components of a Digital Transformation Strategy.
 Traditional banks have financial resources to strategize and execute their digital vision.
 They have wherewithal to adapt to latest tech stack, machine learning and artificial intelligence algorithms for an excellent consumer experience.
 However, credit unions may lack the strategic vision and / or availability of budget that slows down their technology adoption rate.
 But instead of going for a disruptive change, they can and should take small steps to digitally transforming their business.

 For example, one such feature could be integrating chat capabilities.
 Credit Unions can implement chat features on their website and social media pages.
 The chat feature integrated across the website; mobile browser & social media forums will help businesses present a single unified experience to the consumers.
 It would also help consumers carry out tasks such as online payments, loan applications, and checking credit cards etc. This would save a lot of time both for consumers and credit unions.